flame-engine/flame/doc/development/documentation.md

 The **melos doc-build** command here renders the documentation site into HTML.
 This command needs to be re-run every time you make changes to any of the documents.
-Luckily, it is smart enough to only rebuild the documents that have changed since the previous run, so usually a rebuild takes only a second or two.
+Luckily, it is smart enough to only rebuild the documents that have changed since the previous run, so usually, a rebuild takes only a second or two.

 If you want to automatically recompile the docs every time there is a change to one of the files